Project on Preventing Sexual Violence

 - Patterns of investigation and punishment

-The project researchers question how these dimensions shape patterns which foster or hinder different behaviors; and why various institutional motivations and political leadership contribute to sexual predation or prevention.
+The project researchers question how these dimensions shape patterns which foster or hinder different behaviours; and why various institutional motivations and political leadership contribute to sexual predation or prevention.
 The project’s data collection techniques include field-based research interviews and focus groups.

 In the sub-project Mapping Women's Mediation Networks the intersection between wartime sexual violence and the global women, peace and security agenda will be explored.